Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 -----------------------------------------------------------------------------
 ## Objective of this Project:

-**The objective of this project is to practice some big-data analysis, like topic trending, user behavior profiling and sentiment analysis on text messages.**
+**The primary objective of this project is to practice some big-data analysis, like topic trending, user behavior profiling and sentiment analysis on text messages.**

 The case which was chosen to study is the 2016 presidential election, since this is certainly a major media and public focus point.
 Twitter was chosen as the data source, primarily due to its free twitter API.

+During my pursue of the primary objective of this project, I also developed a "prototype" method for **dynamic sentiment analysis of social media text messages, without human-effort-generated training corpus**.
+The details of this method will be discussed in the section "Ideas for Semi-Automatic Sentiment Analysis" below.

 -----------------------------------------------------------------------------